Tracking Usage

 In the quickstart app, the Tracking Usage page shows 2 buttons, one of which is disabled.
 Let’s create an event-based feature in Schematic and entitle it to our plan so that this button will become clickable and track usage.

-Create a boolean feature
+Create an event-based feature

 First, we’ll need to create an event-based feature in Schematic.

-1. Select “Features” from the top navigation
+1. Select Features from the left navigation.

-4. Set the feature type to be “Event Based”.
-This will make sure we can track events and enabled Usage Based billing when we entitle it to a plan.
+3. Name the feature “New Event Feature” and set the type to Event-based.
+This lets us track events and power usage-based billing when we entitle it to a plan.

 Create an event-based feature step 1